kdl-org/kdl/SPEC.md

 A Node may have any number of Arguments, which should be evaluated left to right.
 KDL implementations _MUST_ preserve the order of Arguments relative to each other (not counting Properties).

+Arguments _MAY_ be prefixed with `/-` to "comment out" the entire token and make it act as plain whitespace, even if it spreads across multiple lines.

 ### Example